Day One is an award-winning journaling app for iOS 7.0+. Supports iPhone, iPad, and iPod touch.

 Pro All the features you need

 You can create more than one entry in one day.
-You have many style and font choices.
-You can add photos, tags to you entries.
+You have many styles and font choices.
+You can add photos, tags to your entries.
 Optionally, you can have pass-codes, reminders.
 You can opt to automatically add location and weather data.
 Search function built-in.
 Ability to export a portion or all entries to PDF.

 Con Lack of DropBox and iCloud syncing